datalust/seq-input-rabbitmq/README.md

-# seq-input-rabbitmq
+# Seq.Input.RabbitMQ

-An example Seq custom input that pulls events from RabbitMQ
+A Seq custom input that pulls events from RabbitMQ.